miobi3698/aoc-2023/doc/day01.md

 ### Solution 1 - Naive way

 Split the input into lines.
-Filter the digits to for a number list.
+Filter the line to for a digit list.
 Pick the first and last digit to for a number string.
 Convert the string to number.
 Sum all of the numbers.